misiektoja/instagram_monitor/docs/usage.md

 instagram_monitor <target_insta_user> -e
 ```

 An error alert goes out once the same failure has lasted **5 minutes**, so one lost request reaches nobody, while a failure that cannot clear on its own, such as an expired session, is alerted at once.
 The webhook gets the same alert when `WEBHOOK_ERROR_NOTIFICATION` is on.
-Each kind of failure alerts once per channel.
+Each kind of failure alerts once per channel, and an outage that keeps failing differently is one kind: a lost connection that reads as a timeout on one check and as an unresolved host on the next alerts once, the same way it is reported on screen.
 A channel that could not deliver is tried again on a later failing check, after **5 minutes** at first and then after twice the previous wait, up to an hour.
 A run that recovered alerts again when it fails later.

 Email requires [SMTP settings](configuration.md#smtp-settings).
 Run `instagram_monitor --send-test-email` before a long monitoring session.